benstr1702/hate-watch/README.md

 Hatewatch Bot (Clash Royale Discord Bot)

+### TODO

+[] External Deck builder stiched together & attached to the interaction response for /player

 ## Disclaimer

 This project is **unofficial** and is not endorsed, sponsored, or specifically approved by Supercell.